Categories

 In August 2022, the City and Canton of Zurich and the Zürcher Kunstgesellschaft set up a Round Table to define the content of the mandate for an independent evaluation of the provenance research conducted to date into the Emil Bührle Collection, and to propose to

 the City and Canton of Zurich and the Zürcher Kunstgesellschaft an expert or team of experts to carry out that evaluation.
-As of January 2023, an interim report and recommendation of the Round Table is available.
-A final report is expected to be available in spring 2024.
+Since January 2023, an interim report and recommendations of the Round Table are available.

 Current Provenance Research: